Champa: Founding legend

-According to Cham folk legends, Champa was founded by Lady Po Nagar–the divide mother goddess of the kingdom.
-She came from the moon and arrived in Central Vietnam and found the kingdom, but a typhoon drifted her away and left her stranded on the coast of China, where she married a Chinese prince, and returned to Champa.
-The Po Nagar temple built in Nha Trang during the 8th century, and rebuilt in the 11th century.
-Her portrayal image in the temple is said dating from 965 AD, is of a commanding personage seated cross-legged upon a throne.
-She is also worshiped by the Vietnamese, a tradition dates back to the 11th century during the Ly dynasty period.
+According to Cham folk legends, Champa was founded by Lady Po Nagar–the divine mother goddess of the kingdom.
+She came from the Moon, arrived in modern Central Vietnam and founded the kingdom, but a typhoon drifted her away and left her stranded on the coast of China, where she married a Chinese prince, and returned to Champa.
+The Po Nagar temple built in Nha Trang during the 8th century, and rebuilt in the 11th century was dedicated to her.
+Her portrayal image in the temple is said to date from 965 CE, it is of a commanding personage seated cross-legged upon a throne.
+She is also worshiped by the Vietnamese, a tradition that dates back to the 11th century during the Ly dynasty period.